 A master's degree must be completed within six years according to Graduate School regulations.
-However, the overall time for completion of a master's degree is expected to range from 11⁄2 to 21⁄2 years.
+However, the overall time for completion of a master's degree is expected to range from 11⁄2 to 3 years.
 This is likely to include two years of full-time graduate study and may also include contiguous summers.

-\ Students completing the Certificate in Program Evaluation in the Department of Educational Psychology may have up to 14 credits from that certificate count toward their HDFS POS.
-This certificate requires application and acceptance into the program by the Educational Psychology Dept.
+Students completing the Certificate in Program Evaluation in the Department of Educational Psychology may have up to 14 credits from that certificate count toward their HDFS POS.
+This certificate has pre-requisites and requires application and acceptance into the program by the Educational Psychology Dept.